If you want to apply to Auburn University, the deadline for Fall 2023 admissions is February 1 and the fee for the application is $50.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Auburn University is a test optional school.
+Auburn University has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 To be most competitive at Auburn University, you should strive to earn between 24 and 30 on the ACT.